meaow-stack/aesthetic-scroll-hub/README.md

 Edit files in-browser and commit changes.

-🌍 Deployment (Netlify)
+🌍 Deployment (Netlify/Vercel)

-Go to Netlify
+Go to Netlify/vercel
 .

 Click New Site from Git.